andreaswachs/TCP-UDP-Proxy/README.md

 # TCP-UDP-Proxy

+## Purpose of this fork

+I have forked this project to save the source code for use in relation to my bachelors project.
+You can view more [here](https://github.com/andreaswachs/bachelors-project)

+## Description

 A proxy server program written in C++ that can forward TCP or UDP packets to and from some pre-configured address.
 It's a transparent proxy in that remote clients only have to change their destination IP/PORT into those of the proxy, and the proxy will automatically forword packets according to pre-configured rules.

 A typical usage scenario is to bypass a company firewall that blocks packets from some limited internal IP/Subnets.